 - (a) The recommended dose of epinephrine is 1 mg IVP every 3-5 minutes.
-ET Dose: 2-2.5 times the above dose. - (b) Multiple shocks (360 J, 360 J, 360 J or Biphasic) are acceptable here, especially when medications are delayed. - (c) Sodium bicarbonate 1 mEq/kg, if medical consult directed.
-See Sodium bicarbonate.
+ET Dose: 2-2.5 times the above dose. - (b) Sodium bicarbonate 1 mEg/kg, if medical consult directed.
+See Sodium bicarbonate. - (c) For patients in unwitnessed cardiac arrest 5 cycles of CPR should be completed prior to defibrillation.
+(NEW '07)